ZANSIN-sec/ZANSIN/documents/Usage.md

 ### Start the exercise

-Once you have prepared the ZANSIN Control Server and the ZANSIN Training Machine, execute the `Red Controller` to start the exercise!
-Note that the **Red Controller** is responsible for crawling and attacking the ZANSIN Training Machine.
+Once you have prepared the ZANSIN Control Server and the ZANSIN Training Machine, **login to the ZANSIN Control Server** and execute the `Red Controller` to start the exercise!

+> [!NOTE]
+>The **Red Controller** is responsible for crawling (game play) and attacking ZANSIN training machines from the ZANSIN Control Server.

 #### Activate Virtual Environment

+First, you log into the ZANSIN Control Server using the **zansin** user.
+Next, you start Red Controller.
-Red Controller is executed using "red_controller_venv", a Python virtual environment for ZANSIN.
+Red Controller is executed using "red_controller_venv", a Python virtual environment.
 So, activate the Red controller virtual environment by executing the following command.

 ```bash
 zansin@hostname:~$ source red-controller/red_controller_venv/bin/activate